Surprise! (It's Not Good)

-The next day we finally got electricity at the storage unit and started with removing the RV siding.
+We finally got electricity at the storage unit the next day and started removing the RV siding.

-Finding the water damage at the back of the RV was kind of a punch in the stomach.
+Finding the water damage at the back of the RV was a punch in the stomach.
 This meant more work, more time in this expensive storage unit, and more money in general.
-We are both disappointed (me more than Jerud) that we purchased this RV.
-But it's the first RV we've purchased and we thought we had looked into everything we should to make sure this was a decent buy.
-It was also pretty decently priced.
-Since we're newbies at this we just have to accept that shit is going to happen.
+We're both disappointed (me more than Jerud) that we purchased this RV.
+But it's the first RV we've purchased.
+We thought we looked into everything we should to make sure it was a decent buy.
+Luckily we purchased the rig at a pretty decent price.
+Since we're newbies at this, I guess we have to accept that shit is going to happen.

-In order to continue with removing the siding from the entire RV, items like the entrance door, storage doors, lights and awning all have to come off the trailer.
-Now Jerud and I have had many discussions about the awning ever since our friends, Mary and Barbara who also own an RV and are currently living in it full time, told us stories of their awning ripping off the RV because of high winds.
-And this is a common thing.
-Jerud and I agree that having an awning would be nice, but we also are worried that something similar to what happened to Mary and Barbara would happen to us.
-And, the awning weighs a lot and we are trying to shave weight off where we can to ensure that we won't go over the weight limit once we pack our lives into the RV.
-When we got to taking the awning off Jerud realized that the awning fabric was actually disintegrating.
-So it was a quick back and forth between the two of us and decided that it was time to cut the f**ker off!
-(It made removing the heavy awning a lot easier.)
+Items like the entrance door, storage doors, lights and awning all have to come off the trailer before we can remove the rest of the siding.
+Jerud and I have had many discussions about RV awnings ever since our friends, Mary and Barbara who live in an RV full time, told us stories of their awning being ripped off the rig because of high winds.
+Apparently, this is kind of a common thing.
+Jerud and I agree that having an awning would be nice, but we worry something like that might happen to us.
+Another downside to awnings is they weigh a lot.
+We're trying to shave weight off where we can to ensure we don't go over the weight limit once the rig is fully loaded.

-Totally off topic, Tyki, the dog we are fostering, has warmed up to us a lot and come out of his shell.
-He's turned into this very affectionate and loving pup.
-Who knew he would love to cuddle!
+Totally off topic, Tyki, the dog we're fostering, has warmed up to us a lot more and come out of his shell.
+He's turned into this really affectionate and loving pup.
+Who knew he'd love to cuddle!